4 DAYS FROM $2,349

 Dinner is on your own at any of Rome’s celebrated dining establishments.
 Traditional Roman dishes include fried artichokes, spicy pasta all'amatriciana, and celebrated carbonara.
 When in Rome... splurge!

-Enjoy an afternoon at leisure, with lunch on your own.
 Dinner will be at Meo Pattaca, a favorite since the 1950s that celebrates all things Roman with songs, traditional garb, and hearty dishes with humble roots.
 Save room after dinner to try some gelato!
 Savor sweet flavors by the famed Trevi Fountain, while admiring the twinkling romance of Rome after dark.

 Free time in Rome, plus gala dinner in Mirabelle Restaurant